Website icon Xpert.Digital

 • Several times a week – 3%

-A possible conclusion about LinkedIn and Xing – Image: Xpert.Digital
+A possible conclusion regarding LinkedIn and Xing – Image: Xpert.Digital

-• The majority of 68% of respondents are not registered in either business network.
+• The majority of respondents (68%) are not registered in either of the two business networks.

-• Only 18 percent of all (32% registered) German LinkedIn users logged in daily.
+• Only 18 percent of all (32 percent of registered) German LinkedIn users logged in daily.

-• The majority, namely 90 percent, said they use the LinkedIn platform at least (or only) once a month.
+• The majority, namely 90 percent, stated that they use the LinkedIn platform at least (or only) once a month.

 • 63 percent did this weekly (on LinkedIn).